 Hanging Baskets and why you are better off without them.

-We Brits have always had an obsession for hanging baskets and spend millions on these displays every year.
+We Brits have always had an obsession with hanging baskets and spend millions on these displays every year.
 Beautiful displays sing out the conquest of one’s horticultural ability over the elements, but more often the displays are lacklustre at best, and at worst they are a basket of dead or dying plants!

 But are hanging baskets really worth the effort for the average gardener?